rhorno/ab-trx-frontend/docs/INSTALLATION.md

 cd /config/addon_configs/ab-trx-importer/

 # Create .env (you'll need to copy content from repository)
-# The env.example file is in your repository at: ab-trx-importer/env.example
+# The env.example file is in your repository root
 nano .env
 # Paste and edit the content from env.example

 # Create profiles.json (you'll need to copy content from repository)
-# The profiles.json.example file is in your repository at: ab-trx-importer/profiles.json.example
+# The profiles.json.example file is in your repository root
 nano profiles.json
 # Paste and edit the content from profiles.json.example
 ```